NobodysLackey/netlify-react-deployment/README.md

 This script performs the following actions:

 1. Runs the *vite build* command that creates a production build of your React App contained in a **/dist** folder
-2. Runs the *netlify deploy* command to redeploy your app
+2. Runs the *netlify deploy* command to redeploy your app - pointing to your **/dist** folder

 ## Re-Deploy

-Any time you want to deploy, run the custom script you put in your `package.json` file.
+Any time you want to re-deploy, run the custom script you put in your `package.json` file.
 Do so from the root of your project:

 ```sh
 npm run build